-Joseph A. Bevash is the Office Managing Partner of Latham’s Tokyo and Seoul offices, resident in Hong Kong.
+Joseph A. Bevash is the Office Managing Partner of Latham & Watkins’ Seoul office and is based jointly in Seoul, Hong Kong, Singapore, and Tokyo.
 He is a member of the Finance Department.

 His experience includes structuring, negotiating, and documenting credit arrangements involving commercial banks and governmental agency lenders, as well as representations involving the issuance of debt securities pursuant to Rule 144A under the United States Securities Act of 1933.

 Mr. Bevash is recognized by legal publications such as Chambers Global, Chambers Asia-Pacific, IFLR 1000, and The Legal 500 as one of the leading finance lawyers in the Asia region for project development and finance transactions.